 A firewall acts in a very similar way.
 As packets of information pass from the Internet into your network the firewall will scan these to look for any potential threats to the system, such as viruses or spyware.
 Harmful things will then be blocked from entering.
 This inspection of information is called packet scanning and can be a very effective way to prevent Internet-based threats from entering your network.

-However, every security system has its limitations.
-Like the hideous airport departures queues during peak season, an increased amount of information passing through the firewall can cause traffic to form in your network.
-Having several devices connected to your firewall-protected Wi-Fi can cause your connection to become slow, or even crash altogether, due to the increased workload the firewall is trying to process.
+However, this packing scanning has its limitations.
+Imagine you are streaming a movie on your smart TV, whilst your kids are playing on their Xbox upstairs and your partner is browsing Facebook on their phone – that is a lot of information passing between the Internet and your devices.
+All this increased information has to pass through and be checked by the firewall before it can get to your devices.
+This can create a bottle-neck effect on your network connection.
+Like the hideous airport departures queues during peak season, an increased amount of information trying to pass through the firewall can cause traffic to form in your network.
+The more devices connected to your firewall-protected Wi-Fi the more likely your connection is to become slow, or even crash altogether, due to the increased workload the firewall is trying to process.

 A second limitation in firewall protection is that it’s only monitoring one threat entry point to your network – the Internet.
-It does not protect against the highest rising form of cybercrime; physical network hacking and Wi-Fi eavesdropping.
+Due to this firewalls do not have any visibility as to what devices are on your Wi-Fi network and whether those devices are a threat to the network as a whole.
+Firewall hardware will even start to protect a new device connected to your network, regardless of whether it is an intruder or not.
+This gap in firewall security means it does not protect against the highest rising form of cybercrime; physical network hacking and Wi-Fi eavesdropping.

 What is Physical Network Hacking?